The rediscovery of medieval civilization is one of the most striking French intellectual curiosities of the later 18th century and early 19th...

 Armenian by birth, Ovannes Aivazyan was a native of Feodosia, a city on the Black Sea.
-You can imagine where the future Ivan Aivazovsky got his life-long inspiration!
-The artist lived there most of his life and built himself a luxurious estate.
+You can imagine where young Aivazovsky got his life-long inspiration!
+The artist lived there most of his life and built for himself a luxurious estate.

 His artistic abilities were also evident.
 Aivazovsky entered the Imperial Academy of Arts despite the fact that he had not yet reached the required age (he was under 14 years old).
 Alexey Olenin, the Academy president, made this decision after looking at only one drawing by Aivazovsky.

 Aivazovsky received the Grand Gold Medal of the Academy in 1837 and won a trip to Europe.
-The 20-year-old Aivazovsky had also graduated two years earlier since the teachers decided that the academy could not teach him anything more.
+The 20-year-old Aivazovsky had also graduated two years earlier than expected, since his teachers decided that the academy could not teach him anything more.

-In 1840-1844, the young master traveled across Europe, perfecting his skills.
+In the years 1840–1844, the young master traveled across Europe, perfecting his skills.
 At first, he lived and studied in Italy.
 During these years he developed his own creative method and learned to work from memory.
-Yes, fun fact: Ivan Aivazovsky painted all his famous seascapes in his studio, and not in nature!
+Aivazovsky, like most other painters, created all his famous seascapes in his studio, and not in situ!
 His studio had windows with the court view, not the sea.

 Aivazovsky’s Italian paintings brought him great success, consequently, he was able to continue his European adventures.
 Once, while traveling, Aivazovsky’s steamer got into a heavy storm.
 The ship was thought to be wrecked and the artist lost.
 His obituaries were even published in Saint Petersburg newspapers!

 Ivan Aivazovsky returned to Russia in triumph.
 He became an academic and was assigned to the General Navy Staff as an artist.